 Why did Brewer implement PAYT?

 The City implemented PAYT to offset the increasing costs of trash disposal.
 PAYT allows each household to control their volume of trash disposal and the costs associated with excess disposal.
-PAYT also encourages recycling, which benefits everyone.
+PAYT also creates a financial incentive that encourages residents to minimize their waste, which benefits everyone.

 What are the goals of PAYT?

-- To help offset some of the City’s solid waste costs.
+- Generate revenue to help offset some of the cost of the City’s solid waste program.